 vocabulary and language comprehension

 Over the last several years, our knowledge and understanding of how the brain acquires skills necessary for reading has grown.
 We now have a stronger understanding of the multiple areas of the brain that are involved in processing print, speech sounds, language, and meaning.
+We also know that learning to read is not a natural process.
+It must be taught.
 With explicit instruction and targeted practice neural pathways are built that allow for successful reading.
 By using evidence-based practices that are grounded in the science, we can help students develop strong reading skills and achieve better outcomes.
 The Science of Reading is based on this understanding of the brain.

 The visual word form area of your brain connects what’s seen visually with the spoken language that’s already known.
 This area of our brains is surprisingly flexible, allowing us to recognize text at different sizes and orientations and even in different fonts.
 It also allows us to recognize words that are spelled incorrectly, or in atypical formats (such as all capital letters).
 But, we have to learn specific print variations explicitly.
 We have to learn that “ough” isn’t the same in “though”, “through”, “cough”, “rough”, etc. English is the most difficult alphabetic language in the world due to the variations between letter-sound correspondences.